 An ammonite, subclass of the class Cephalopoda.
-This particular specimen comes from the teaching collection of the Department of Invertebrate Paleontology.
+This specimen is in the teaching collection of the Department of Invertebrate Paleontology.

-Cephalopods are extant (living), marine mollusks characterized by tentacles attached to a cone-shaped body.
+Cephalopods are extant (living) marine mollusks characterized by tentacles attached to a cone-shaped body.
 The name cephalopod comes directly from the Greek kephalopoda, “head-feet.”
 Most fossil cephalopods formed a calcareous (made of calcium carbonate) shell around their conical body.
-The conical shell may be straight (orthoconic), curved (cyrtoconic), or coiled.
+The shell may be straight (orthoconic), curved (cyrtoconic), or coiled.
 As cephalopods grow, shells are sealed off into increasingly large chambers, with the body remaining connected by soft tissue in a thin tube called the siphuncle.
-Many cephalopods exist today – cuttlefish, squid, and octopus - but only the Nautilus maintains a coiled shell.
+Many cephalopods live today, including cuttlefish, squid, and octopus, but only the Nautilus has a coiled shell.
 (David and Mapes 1996, “Phylum Mollusca, Class Cephalopoda”)

 CC Attribution-NonCommercial Creative Commons Attribution-NonCommercial